da-rth/yasb/README.md

 - pip install -r [requirements.txt](requirements.txt)
 - Configure [styles.css](src/styles.css) and [config.yaml](src/config.yaml) accordingly
 - Start application by running `python main.py`

+### What do I do if I've spotted a bug?
+**This project is still in early development...
+If you encounter any bugs, please submit an [issue](https://github.com/denBot/yasb/issues) :bug:**

+*Note: Please include a log file along with steps to reproduce when submitting a bug report, it really helps!*

 ### How do you configure it?
 All taskbars can be configured in a user-defined YAML config file [config.yaml](src/config.yaml) located in either of the following directories: